 Skip to content

-Convert FLV to MP4 on Windows with Clipchamp export or FFmpeg.
-H.264 MP4 for uploads and modern playback.
+Convert FLV to MP4 on Windows with GetCompress, Clipchamp when it imports, or FFmpeg.
+Get H.264 MP4 for uploads and modern playback.

 By Petr Samokhin

 FLV files from Flash-era screen recorders, old webinar exports, and archived training libraries fail on modern Windows workflows.
 Clipchamp may not import them, SharePoint lists MP4 only, or you need to edit the clip in a current NLE.
-You notice when migrating an LMS library, when QA revives a bug repro from years ago, or when a client portal rejects anything outside H.264 MP4.
 Converting locally keeps internal footage off third-party upload sites.

 1. Open the FLV in Clipchamp if the app accepts it.